Moryzont/Nordkalotten_kilder/README.md

-# Historical Sources from the High North Pre-1750
+# Historical Sources from the High North (Pre-1750)

-This repository is a growing treasure chest of historical source material from the northernmost corners of Fenno-Scandinavia, all dating from before 1750! ❄️📜 Whether you’re a researcher, student, or just curious, I hope these documents spark new insights into this fascinating region.
-If you spot any missing sources or have suggestions, please don’t hesitate to reach out!
-Your contributions will help keep this archive thriving. 🙌✨
+Welcome to an ever-growing treasure trove of historical source material from the northernmost reaches of Fenno-Scandinavia, all dating back prior to 1750! ❄️📜 Whether you’re a researcher, a student, or simply curious, I hope these documents ignite new insights into this fascinating region.
+If you discover missing sources or have suggestions, please reach out and help this archive thrive. 🙌✨

+The project began with a focus on Finnmark, but it quickly became clear that restricting it to a single region was too narrow.
+People in the North have always been remarkably mobile.
+As a result, the scope expanded to include neighboring areas.
+This repository may be especially useful if you’re studying Sámi populations, given that their records are scattered across multiple national archives, making any research a profound hazzle.

 ## Area of interest:

 ![Map of Provinces of Interest](https://github.com/Moryzont/Nordkalotten_kilder/blob/3fac96502572b956542d75607d84ec37729db3e8/Provinces%20of%20interest.png)